 Now all information and issues pertaining to your website can be kept in the forefront of your mind.
-Once you see what is going on, you can employ more advanced strategies to prevent negative SEO, including: monitoring website backlinks, disavowing (or removing) suspicious backlinks, and securing your website from malware/hackers.
+Once you see what is going on, you can employ more advanced strategies to prevent negative SEO, including monitoring website backlinks, disavowing (or removing) suspicious backlinks, and securing your website from malware/hackers.

-Online visibility management platforms like SEMrush help you monitor your backlinks through an email summary of changes.
+Online visibility management platforms like Semrush help you monitor your backlinks through an email summary of changes.
 Building backlinks to negatively impact websites from low-quality websites is a favored tool of negative SEO practitioners.

-Again, a tool like SEMrush is invaluable.
+Again, a tool like Semrush is invaluable.
 Mark your most important backlinks and ask to be alerted when they are removed.
 You can contact the webmasters of the sites and ask to have valuable backlinks restored, so you do not lose search status.

 With all the high-profile hacks and costly data breaches in the news these days, it’s never been more important to bolster the security of your website against vicious malware attacks.
 Fortunately, there are easy and affordable steps you can take to do just that, such as:

 - Using a strong administrator’s password

-- Employing two-step authentication when available
+- Employing two-factor authentication when available

 - Maintaining an up-to-date website

-- Installing security plugins (If you're a HubSpot user, read about the tools built-in security here)
+- Installing security plugins (if you're a HubSpot user, read about the tools built-in security here)

 - Establishing an automatic backup system

 Play an active role in social media administration through your social page dashboards.
-HubSpot, Hootsuite, and Social Mention offer social listening tools, so you are alerted whenever your name is mentioned on social media.
-When mentions are made, be sure you address any concerns directly and promptly to avoid bad publicity from spreading.
+HubSpot, Hootsuite, and Social Mention offer social listening tools that alert you whenever your name is mentioned on social media.
+When mentions are made, be sure you address any concerns directly and promptly to keep bad publicity from spreading.

-7. Speed up your website loading time.
-Google Analytics Alerts send you emails when your website loading time slows down, so you can identify when and why it’s happening.
+Google Analytics alerts send you emails when your website loading time slows down, so you can identify when and why it’s happening.
 You may need to enable caching, remove resource-hogging plugins or add-ons, optimize your image sizes, get rid of excess code, or take steps to block spammer activity.